MeirSibhat/toysServer/README.md

 http://localhost:3000/toys/price?max=40           Between the prices 20 and 40
 http://localhost:3000/toys/price            you get  the toys  Between the prices 0 and 9999 default price

  *if you send   negative number you get the  default
+ * You receive in addition to the results the   Summary object {"min": 20,"max": 40,"res": 6}